Psychical research in Italy between '800 and '900 - 2

 The séances in Genoa

-The psychology of skeptics and other incredulous people
+The psychology of the skeptics and other incredulous people

 The reasons why Morselli published Psicologia e Spiritismo